 It’s time to fix these tables.
 The next question may arise asking can you paint over chalk paint or can you paint over stain?
 In the case of this project, the answer is yes.
 In general, though, the first thing you would want to make sure you aren’t mixing a water-based stains or products over an oil-based paint or product or vice versa.
 Of if you do, you want to make sure that the first coat is completely cured.
 Just check your products first to avoid unnecessary incidents.
 Let’s start with proper prep.
-Using a sanding block/sandpaper give the entire table top surface a nice sanding to scuff up the surface.
+Using a sanding block/sandpaper gives the entire tabletop surface a nice sanding to scuff up the stained surface.

 Next, go ahead and clean the table tops making sure to remove any dirt and dust.

 Using Primer Before Repainting Furniture

 This is my first time using the Wise Owl clear primer.
 When you first open the can you can see that the primer has sort of separated.
-You will want to stir it thoroughly before you begin.
+For best results, you will want to stir it thoroughly before you begin.

 The clear primer may appear a bit on the white side, but don’t worry.
 It goes in slightly white and dries clear.
 Using your favorite brush go ahead and brush on your primer.

 Cover the entire surface with a coat of your primer before painting over stained wood tables.

 You will see that as the primer dries it changes from white to clear, and have a matte finish..

 Best Paint for Furniture Redo